-APU’s Bachelor of Arts in Liberal Studies equips future teachers and other professionals by integrating Common Core-aligned subject matter and service learning experiences with the application of a Christian worldview, exploring life vocation, promoting awareness of cultural diversity issues, and studying multiple curricula with emphasis in specific subject areas while fostering a holistic understanding of knowledge.
-Liberal studies majors in this program participate in approximately 75 hours of teacher-oriented service learning field experience in differing districts, allowing students to gain experience in meeting the needs of diverse populations.
+APU’s Liberal Studies major equips future teachers and other professionals by integrating Common Core-aligned subject matter and service learning experiences with the application of a Christian worldview, exploring life vocation, promoting awareness of cultural diversity issues, and studying multiple curricula with emphasis in specific subject areas while fostering a holistic understanding of knowledge.
+In this Bachelor of Arts in Liberal Studies program, students participate in approximately 75 hours of teacher-oriented service learning field experience in differing districts, allowing students to gain experience in meeting the needs of diverse populations.
 Students then choose one of 11 concentrations that they wish to teach: art, English, math, music, physical education, psychology, science, social science, special education, French, or Spanish.

 Students can complete half of their California teaching credential requirements in their senior year.
 Liberal studies majors leave APU prepared to make a difference in students’ lives.

 Download the Liberal Studies Major Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.

 Is This Major Right for You?

 You’re a liberal studies major if you:

 - Enjoy working with children and young adults.

 - Enjoy explaining ideas and concepts to others.

 - Are creative and tend to think outside the box.

 - Wish to go on to a teacher credentialing program or other education-related professions.